valthoraval/OBD/src/docs/3_2_postgres.md

 </details>

-*4.* Write a query which lists the countries which France played against (hint, France could have played either side).
+**Exercise 1.5**: Write a query which lists the countries which France played against (hint, France could have played either side).

 <details><summary>Answer</summary>